July – Coastal Air Conditioning

 There have been many visiting doggie friends over the years, she got along with them all.

-She was joined at the hip with her sister, Quinn.
+She was joined at the hip by her sister, Quinn.

 She loved playing ball at Seaside Beach.

-Her coast was so thick and heavy that we had her clipped in the warmer weather.
-She immediately looked half her size.
+Her coat was so thick and heavy that we had her clipped in the warmer weather.
+She immediately looks half her size.

 And then there were three…Shanna joined the pack.